ankane/searchkick/README.md

 #### Breaking Changes

-- Removed support for Elasticsearch below 2.0
+- Removed support for Elasticsearch 1.x as it reaches [end of life](https://www.elastic.co/support/eol)
 - Removed facets, legacy options, and legacy methods
 - Added support for `reindex` on associations
 - When passing coordinates as an array, `longitude` comes first (consistent with Elasticsearch)